 I bow to the Arihantas – Arihantas means prophets.
 The word is made of two root words – Ari and Hanta.
 Ari means ememies and hanta means destroyer.
 Hence Arihanta is literally Destroyer of Enemies.
 But just like no mention of actual prophets or gurus is made in the mantar, here too enemies means human vices in each of us rather than real physical enemies.
 Thus Arihant is a person who has successfully destroyed his ego, anger, physical craving, greed, etc.

-I bow to the Siddhas – Liberated people.
+– Liberated people.
 People who have attained salvation and who have broken free of the chain of birth and death.
 They are said to be free from the karmic debt and do not collect any more karmas.

 I bow to the Acharyas – Spiritual leaders are those people who carry the word and message of the Tirthankaras.
 Since the last Tirthankara was Mahavira, Acharyas after him are all those who dedicate their life to spreading and upholding the message Lord Mahavira.